Why Should We Care About UX in Healthcare?

 Accessibility: Designing for Everyone, Not Just the Tech-Savvy

-What about people who aren’t tech-savvy?
-Or those with disabilities?
-Good UX means designing for everyone—not just young, digital-native users.
+What about non-tech-savvy people?
+And those with disabilities?
+Good UX requires designing for everyone, not just young, digital-native consumers.

-Consider elderly patients who may struggle with small text or complex navigation.
-Or people with visual impairments who rely on screen readers.
-If a healthcare platform isn’t designed with accessibility in mind, it automatically excludes a significant portion of users.
-That’s like building a hospital with stairs but no ramps.
+Think of older patients who could find difficult navigation or small text problematic.
+Alternatively, those with visual disabilities depend on screen readers.
+A healthcare platform that is not built with accessibility in mind automatically excludes a good number of users.
+That’s like designing a hospital with no ramps but steps.

 Healthcare UX should be: